 Publisher: Watanabe Shôzaburô ; edition approx. 30 impressions (299 x 424 mm)

 Elizabeth Keith was born in Scotland and raised in London.
-We have no record of her having formal training in the arts.
+Recently, a search of ancestry records has yielded an alternate date of birth (in 1881) rather than the universally cited 1887.
+Keith died from complications of diabetes in London in 1956.
+There appears to be no record of Keith having had formal training in the arts.
 In 1915 she

 In 1919 an exhibition in Tokyo of her watercolors on Korean subjects caught the attention of the central figure of the shin hanga movement, the publisher Watanabe, who soon had his studio craftsmen translate her 'East Gate, Seoul, by Moonlight' into a color woodblock

 print (see figure at right).
 It would become one of her most sought-after and admired images.